M19 tank transporter: Service

 Production began in 1941.
 The first batch was received in Britain in 1942 and very quickly demonstrated their rugged reliability in the British campaign in North Africa.
 Battle-damaged tanks needed to be quickly recovered, often under hostile fire, and returned to workshops for repair.

 5,871 were eventually built by 1945 and were used by virtually every Allied army in every theatre of World War II.
-U.S. forces in Europe preferred the M25 Tank Transporter, citing the fact that the M19 suffered from a wide turning radius, poor traction of the truck, and excessive rolling resistance.
+U.S. forces in Europe preferred the M25 tank transporter, citing the fact that the M19 suffered from a wide turning radius, poor traction of the truck, and excessive rolling resistance.
 Five 1 short ton concrete blocks were routinely carried in the bed of the truck to improve traction; the conversion of an M20 truck and M9 trailer to a semi-trailer configuration rather than a trailed configuration alleviated some of these problems, and also improved fuel economy by approximately fifty percent.
 In general, the M19 was mechanically reliable, but "did not meet the overall requirements of this theater" and was relegated to duty in the rear areas of the combat zone and in the Communications Zone, with the M25 being used for frontline service.

 The British Army took delivery of around 1,000 during the war years and many continued in service afterwards, being replaced in the early 1950s with the Thornycroft Antar ("Mighty Antar"), although a few remained in tank transporter units up to 1971.
 Many of those sold off by the Army after the war were snapped up by heavy haulage and recovery specialists, notably Pickfords and Wynns, and were a familiar sight on Britain's roads, pulling heavy lowloaders and fairground trailers or parked on garage forecourts, in readiness for a heavy rescue operation equipped as wreckers (breakdown recovery trucks).
 They suffered from "very limited off-road performance" as a result of only the two rear axles being driven.

-Today, many of the 70-year-old Diamond Ts can still be found in private ownership in Britain and frequently appear at historic vehicle shows.
+Many of the 70-year-old Diamond Ts can still be found in private ownership in Britain and frequently appear at historic vehicle shows.

 Nomenclature

-This combination unit is referred to as the M19 tank transporter, consisting of the M20 tractor and M9 24-wheel trailer.
+This combination unit is referred to as the M19 tank transporter, consisting of the M20 tractor and M9 12 wheel trailer (this is 24 tires on 12 wheels).
 In the nomenclature system used by the United States Army Ordnance Corps Supply Catalog this vehicle is referred as the G159.
 It was superseded by the M26.
 After the introduction of the M26, the U.S. relegated M20s to ammunition hauling, for which they proved "tremendous".